CFPM/RapidCF/README.md

 #ORMService Documention

+##Intro

+This is a ORM solution that is based on RedBeanPHP.
+It assumes several standards (such as primary key's exist in tables) that are generally adhered to.

+Base requirements for running RedBeanCF
+* Microsoft SQL Datasource
+* ColdFusion 9.0.1

 ##Basic Usage
 There is a patch of the Interactive Interview that includes the usage of the ORMService for all CRUD operations.
 If you would like the patch to test, you can contact William